 On June 18, 2019, the FDA released a final guidance document to clarify how to display Added Sugars on the Nutrition Facts panel for single-ingredient sugar products such as table sugar, honey, maple syrup, etc. Read the FDA’s full statement here.

-The passage of the 2018 Farm Bill included this text
+The 2018 Farm Bill passed with this text:

 The food labeling requirements under section 403(q) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 343(q)) shall not require that the nutrition facts label of any single-ingredient sugar, honey, agave, or syrup, including maple syrup, that is packaged and offered for sale as a single-ingredient food bear the declaration “Includes X g Added Sugars.”